- Prebuilt connectors: Ready-to-use integrations with popular enterprise tools like Slack, Google Workspace, and Salesforce

 How MCP gateway works

-Writer’s MCP gateway sits between WRITER Agent and partner MCP servers.
+Writer’s MCP gateway sits between WRITER Agent and connector servers (both prebuilt and custom).
 This architecture provides centralized security, access control, and observability for enterprise deployments.
-You can use the MCP gateway to connect your WRITER Agent to supported connectors.
+All connector requests—whether prebuilt or custom—flow through the MCP gateway.
 Connector requests flow through the following steps:- Client connection: WRITER Agent connects to Writer’s unified MCP server

 - Request submission: WRITER Agent sends HTTP requests to the MCP gateway endpoint